How to create a 2d game scene in Unity (Part 1)

 Ready?
 Let's get started.

-Follow the steps below to make your sprite sheet
+Follow the steps below to configure your sprite sheets:

 1. Open TexturePacker.